Agent for H.A.R.M.: Plot

 Adam Chance (Peter Mark Richman), works for an American agency, H.A.R.M.
 (Human Aetiological Relations Machine).
 He is assigned to protect Dr. Jan Steffanic (Carl Esmond), a recent Soviet defector who has developed a new weapon which fires spores that upon contact with skin slowly eat the body away.

-Following Dr Steffanic's arrival in the US he is taken into protective custody by H.A.R.M. and is placed in a beach house along with his niece and Agent Chance to develop a spore antidote.
+Following Dr. Steffanic's arrival in the US he is taken into protective custody by H.A.R.M. and is placed in a beach house along with his niece and Agent Chance to develop a spore antidote.
 Here he reveals the communists' real plan, which is to dust all of the American crops with these deadly spores.
 During their time at this house Chance falls for Steffanic's niece Ava Vestok (Barbara Bouchet), who is later revealed to be a communist spy.
-After the flat is attacked, Dr Steffanic is kidnapped by European spies and taken to a warehouse.
-Chance eventually rides in and a gun fight ensues in which Steffanic is exposed to the deadly spores in a valiant sacrifice, and dies.
+After the flat is attacked, Dr. Steffanic is kidnapped by European spies and taken to a warehouse.
+Chance eventually rides in and a gun fight ensues in which Steffanic (spelled “Stefanik” on-screen) is exposed to the deadly spores in a valiant sacrifice, and dies.
 Afterwards, Chance re-appears at the beach house and arrests Ava for good.